• Free shipping on all orders

 Cats that have been socialized and have temperaments that enjoy being around people can thrive in a cat cafe.
 However, cats that tend to be more independent and more sensitive to noise will not enjoy being in a cat cafe.

-So, it’s important for cat cafes to have a screening process in place for potential cat residents.
+So, cat cafes need to have a screening process in place for potential cat residents.
 A screening process will ensure that the cat has a personality and temperament that’ll enjoy living in a space that has heavier foot traffic and a little more noise.

 Persian cat in a cafe